UPPMAX/HPC-python/docs/interactive.rst

     (HPC2N) Do note that it is not *real* interactivity as you probably mean it, as you will have to run it as a Python script instead of by starting Python and giving commands inside it.
 The reason for this is that you are not actually logged into the compute node and only sees the output of the commands you run.

 Another option would be to use Jupyter notebooks.
-This option will be covered under the UPPMAX separate sessions.
-This is somewhat convoluted to get to work correctly at HPC2N, but possible.
-Please contact us at support@hpc2n.umu.se if you want to go this route at HPC2N.
+This option will be covered later for UPPMAX.
+This is somewhat convoluted to get to work correctly at HPC2N, but possible, using a submit file as an intermediate step.
+There is a tutorial on that here: https://www.hpc2n.umu.se/resources/software/jupyter

 Python "interactively" on the compute nodes